-The educational fund was established to encourage attendance to regional and national academic conferences and to ensure access to educational resources, which will contribute to practice, based learning.
+The educational fund was established to encourage attendance to regional and national academic conferences in relation to your training program and to ensure access to educational resources, which will contribute to practice, based learning.
 Funds will be made available to all Resident/Fellow's ("trainees").
 The actual amount per Resident/Fellow is proportional to the anticipated duration of training.
 See below Education Fund.